Factors of 400

 Factor Pairs of 400

-The factor pairs of 400 are the pairs of integers that multiply together to give 400.
-These include both positive and negative combinations.
-The positive factor pairs of 400 are (1, 400), (2, 200), (4, 100), (5, 80), (8, 50), (10, 40), (16, 25), (20, 20), and the negative factor pairs are (-1, -400), (-2, -200), (-4, -100), (-5, -80), (-8, -50), (-10, -40), (-16, -25), (-20, -20).
-Knowing the factor pairs of 400 is useful for learning multiplication, division, and understanding concepts such as the greatest common factor and prime factorization.
+Factor pairs of 400 are pairs of numbers that, when multiplied, result in 400.
+These pairs come in both positive and negative forms.
+For example, the positive pairs are (1, 400), (2, 200), (4, 100), (5, 80), (8, 50), (10, 40), (16, 25), (20, 20), and the negative ones are (-1, -400), (-2, -200), (-4, -100), (-5, -80), (-8, -50), (-10, -40), (-16, -25), (-20, -20).
+Recognizing these pairs helps you see how 400 is structured mathematically and improves understanding of how numbers relate through multiplication and division.
+This concept is also helpful when finding the greatest common factor or simplifying fractions.
+You can also explore how factor pairs relate to the greatest common factor and prime factorization for deeper understanding.

 Positive Factor Pairs of 400: